dougeby/IntuneDocs/intune/certificates-scep-configure.md

 ### Install and bind certificates on the server that hosts NDES
 > [!TIP]
 > In the following procedure, you can use a single certificate for both *server authentication* and *client authentication* when that certificate is configured to meet the criteria of both uses.
-The criteria for each use are described in step 1, and step 3.
+The criteria for each use are described in steps 1 and 3 of the following procedure.

 1. Request a **server authentication** certificate from your internal CA or public CA, and then install the certificate on the server.